 Council Agenda Report

+Adjourned Meeting 09-27-22

-City Council Meeting 09-12-22 Item
+Item

 6.C.

-To: Mayor Grisanti and Honorable Members of the City Council Prepared by: Trevor Rusin, Interim City Attorney Steve McClary, City Manager
+To: Mayor Grisanti and Honorable Members of the City Council Prepared by: Trevor Rusin, Interim City Attorney Steve McClary, City Manager Date prepared: September 14, 2022 Meeting Date: September 27, 2022

-Date prepared: September 8, 2022 Meeting Date: September 12, 2022 Subject: Recommendation of Change to LADYJ Departure Procedure from LAX RECOMMENDED ACTION: Direct staff to inform Los Angeles World Airports (LAWA) that the City supports the implementation of the Option 1 (CASTA Hybrid) departure flight procedure to replace the current LADYJ departure procedure.
+Subject: Recommendation of Change to LADYJ Departure Procedure from LAX RECOMMENDED ACTION: Direct staff to inform Los Angeles World Airports (LAWA) that the City supports the implementation of the Option 1 (CASTA Hybrid) departure flight procedure to replace the current LADYJ departure procedure.
 DISCUSSION: Since the implementation of new flight paths at Los Angeles International Airport (LAX) as part of the Federal Aviation Administration's (FAA) implementation of its NextGen program, the City of Malibu has been subject to a significant increase in aviation noise.
 The City retained specialized counsel to investigate this increase in noise and draft a petition for rulemaking request to the FAA.
 While the FAA denied the request, the City's petition provided substantial evidence of the impacts of the new flight paths and generated significant attention to the issue.
 The FAA is now considering new flight paths, and has asked Los Angeles World Airports (LAWA) to approve a modification to the LADYJ departure procedure.
 LAWA has reached out to the City of Malibu for input on two alternative procedures as described in their letter of August 31, 2022 (Attachment 1).
+LAWA initially requested a response from the City by September 12, 2022, but agreed to extend the deadline to allow this matter to be discussed that the September 27, 2022 Adjourned Regular meeting.
 The alternatives are referred to as Option 1 (CASTA Hybrid) which is depicted in yellow below, and Option 2 (LADYJ Compromise) which is depicted in red below.
 The current LADYJ route is depicted in blue.